Table of contents: Engine Oil and Oil Filter -… ↓ Condensate - Drain. Cars with diesel… ↓

-It is recommended to change the oil once a year if the mileage is less than 15,000 km.
-With a higher mileage - every 15,000 km of run.
+It is recommended to change the oil once a year if the mileage is no more than 15,000 km.
+If the mileage is greater, then every 15,000 km.

 To change the oil you need:

-- b) new gasket for the drain plug,
+- b) new gasket for the drain plug thread,

-- d) wrench to remove the oil filter.
+- d) key for removing the oil filter.

-1. Install the car on the goats in a horizontal position or in a viewing hole.
+1. Place the vehicle on jack stands in a horizontal position or on an inspection pit.

 3. Place a container under the drain hole in the pan to collect the used oil.

-4. Unscrew the drain plug with a crochet wrench and drain the oil.
+4. Unscrew the drain plug with a socket wrench and drain the oil.

 5. Place a container under the oil filter to collect the oil.

-6. Remove the oil filter using an oil filter wrench.
-If the filter is difficult to pierce, then punch it from the side with a screwdriver, and then remove it with a screwdriver.
+6. Remove the oil filter with an oil filter wrench.
+If the filter is difficult to remove, pierce it from the side with a screwdriver, and then remove it with a screwdriver.

 7. Lubricate the O-ring of the new oil filter with a thin layer of grease.

-Attention!
-Do not oil the ring.
-When checking for tightness, the oil that comes out can be mistaken for leakage of engine oil.
+Caution!
+Do not lubricate the ring with oil.
+When checking for leaks, any oil that comes out may be mistaken for engine oil leakage.

-9. Wipe the drain plug and screw it into place, installing a new o-ring.
+9. Wipe the drain plug thread and screw it back into place, installing a new sealing ring.

 10. Fill with new engine oil.

-11. Start the engine and visually check the system for leaks.
+11. Start the engine and perform a visual check of the system for leaks.

-12. Remove the vent plug at the top of the filter.
+12. Unscrew the ventilation plug at the top of the filter.

-13. Loosen the clamps of the inlet and return hoses on the fuel filter.
-The tie-down straps can be loosened with a small screwdriver to widen the lug.
-The same clamps can be used again by squeezing the eye with side cutters.
-We recommend installing new clamping collars.
+13. Loosen the clamps securing the inlet and return hoses to the fuel filter.
+The clamps can be loosened with a small screwdriver by widening the eye.
+The same clamps can be reused by squeezing the eye with side cutters.
+We recommend installing new clamps.

-15. Pull the filter out of the holder by pushing upwards.
-For TDI engines, to do this, disconnect the plug of the condensate level sensor.
+15. Pull the filter out of the holder by pushing it upwards.
+For TDI engines, disconnect the condensate level sensor plug to do this.

-16. Place a container for condensate under the fuel filter.
+16. Place a container under the fuel filter to collect condensate.

-17. Unscrew the condensate drain plug at the bottom of the fuel filter by hand.
+17. Unscrew the threaded plug of the condensate drain hole at the bottom of the fuel filter by hand.
 Be careful.
-The screw plug is quite fragile.
-For TDI engines, instead of a plug, a condensate level sensor is screwed in.
+The threaded plug is quite fragile.
+TDI engines have a condensate level sensor screwed in instead of a plug.

-18. Drain the condensate (it is approximately 100 cmW).
-Continue this procedure until clean fuel comes out of the drain hole.
+18. Drain the condensate (it's about 100 cm³).
+Continue this procedure until clean fuel begins to flow from the drain hole.

 19. Screw in the vent and drain plugs.